 As a competitor to Paribus, Earny makes a good showing by offering more features.
 However, many of these features are offered for free in other apps or browser extensions — with the hotel refunds feature being a notable exception.

-Unless you’re a heavy traveler, it would be hard to justify Earny’s subscription cost when you can get the same features for free by pairing Paribus with a cash-back browser extension like Wikibuy or Rakuten.
+Unless you’re a heavy traveler, it would be hard to justify Earny’s subscription cost when you can get the same features for free by pairing Paribus with a cash-back browser extension like Capital One Shopping or Rakuten.

 Paribus offers a hassle-free way to identify when something you bought has dropped in price.
 And at the affordable price of free, there’s little downside.
-It only takes a few clicks to have the Paribus app working in the background, saving your money whenever you shop online.
+It only takes a few clicks to have the Paribus app working in the background, saving you money you shop online.

 The fact that Paribus can scan your emails (even if it’s just the purchase confirmation ones) and target ads to you is the biggest potential barrier to signing up.